Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 Counterintuitive: M3 Pro has lower memory bandwidth (150 GB/s) than M2 Pro (200 GB/s).
 Upgrading from M2 Pro to M3 Pro actually results in slower AI inference.
 Apple Silicon AI performance doesn't simply improve by generation.

 M4 16GB is a viable starting point.
-If you already have a MacBook, you can start experimenting without buying new hardware.
+If you already own a MacBook, you can start experimenting without buying new hardware.

 Local AI vs Cloud Enterprise AI: Two Fundamentally Different Privacy Models

 "Cloud enterprise AI also says it won't train on your data.
 How is that different from local AI?"
-This is the most common question.
+This is the most common question I hear.

 The difference isn't about "whether someone sees your data."
 It's about the risk model: